Khary92/Aion.Distributed/README.md

 2. Start the database in Docker (`docker-compose up`)
 3. The web interface can be reached via http://localhost:5000
 4. PGAdming can be reached via http://localhost:5050 (Password: aionpass)
-5. The Avalonia Client must be compiled and started via the .exe
+5. The Avalonia Client must be compiled and started via the .exe file

 ⚠️ Note: Some parts are still unstable or incomplete.